ossrs/oryx/DEVELOPER.md

 ## Develop the Droplet Image

-> Note: Please note that DO will use the latest release `ossrs/srs-stack:5` version, does not support develop version.
+> Note: Please note that BT plugin will use the current branch version, including develop version.

 To build SRS droplet image for [DigitalOcean Marketplace](https://marketplace.digitalocean.com/).